cs-vision/cs-vision.github.io/_pages/about.md

 I was born into a Chinese family in Yokohama, Japan, and spent my childhood there, so I am fluent in both Mandarin Chinese and Japanese.
 I can also speak some (洋泾浜) Shanghainese and (エセ) Kansai dialects.

 I’m a big fan of Karaoke and J-POP music.
-My favorite artists include BUMP OF CHICKEN, Hikaru Utada, Kenshi Yonezu, King Gnu, Mr.Children, Sakanaction, Gen Hoshino, and TOMOO.
+My favorite artists include BUMP OF CHICKEN, Hikaru Utada, Tokyo Incidents, Kenshi Yonezu, King Gnu, Mr.Children, Sakanaction, Gen Hoshino, and TOMOO.
 It can take forever if you ask me for J-POP recommendations.

 I enjoy watching soccer, basketball and tennis games.
 Not going to reveal here which teams I support, just in case you happen to root for their rivalry teams.